 Column number Tag or value Details 1 ADD The first column for all tags is the command ADD.
-2 DEVICE-BLADE Enter the tag as shown.
+2 DEVICE-KVMSWITCHPORT Enter the tag as shown.
 Tags are not case sensitive.
 3 Device Name Required field.
-4 Port Number Required field.
-5 Blade Number Required field.
-6 Blade Name Optional.
+4 Port Number The port that the KVM Switch is connected to.
+Required field.
+5 KVM Switch Port Number Required field.
+6 KVM Switch Port Name Optional.
 If left blank, the name assigned at the device level is used.
 If a name is entered in the CSV file, it will be copied to the device level.
-7 Node Name Enter a name for the node that will be created when this blade is configured.
+7 Node Name Enter a name for the node that will be created when this KVM Switch port is configured.

-• To assign a category and element to a device to the CSV file:
+► To assign a category and element to a device to the CSV file: